pawelgrzybek/pawelgrzybek.com/content/posts/2015-12-06-background-video-made-easy.md

 photo: 2015-12-06.jpg
 ---

 We love videos!
 It’s a pleasure for our eyes to see a little bit of modern looking movement on a website.
 Unfortunately our browser doesn’t love videos like we do.
 Good performance isn’t a friend with videos neither.
-I have come across many websites with autoplayed videos hosted on vimeo or youtube that use crazy amount of bandwidth.
+I have come across many websites with autoplayed videos hosted on Vimeo or youtube that use crazy amount of bandwidth.
 Some minimal looking websites with full HD video in the background even triggered the fans on my laptop.
 I believe that there is nothing wrong with using a looped video as a background, as long as it is done correctly.
 Have a look at [Squarespace](http://www.squarespace.com/), [This Also](http://thisalso.com/) or [Big Cartel](https://www.bigcartel.com/) to name few — it looks nice.

 HTML5 introduced the [video](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/video) tag and list of settings which we can control via [attributes](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/video#Attributes) or via [JavaScript media events](https://developer.mozilla.org/en-US/docs/Web/Guide/Events/Media_events).
 Browser support is really great — luckily I don't have to target IE8 anymore.
 If you need to, I'm really sorry but this tutorial won't cover any fallback.
 We are going to create a section and with small positioning trick apply a background video that will always cover the entire space of this section.
 Essentially it behaves exactly the same as `background-size: cover;` in CSS.
 If you still don't get it, have a look at the picture below.
 Kate, I love you!